krateoplatformops/github-provider-kog-chart/README.md

 - **Service**: Exposes the plugin to the cluster.

-## Usage

-After installation, you can access the application using the service created by this chart.
-The server URLs defined in the OAS will be templated and utilized by the application.

 ## Requirements

-`oasgen-provider-chart` should be installed in your cluster.
-Follow the [README](https://github.com/krateoplatformops/oasgen-provider-chart) for installation instructions.
+Krateo OASGen Provider should be installed in your cluster.
+Follow the related Helm Chart [README](https://github.com/krateoplatformops/oasgen-provider-chart) for installation instructions.